Grand Tour of Sicily – Taormina, Syracuse & Mount Etna

 Discover Mount Etna, reach higher altitudes via cable car and enjoy lunch at an historic winery on its volcanic slopes.

 Rising above eastern Sicily, Etna stands as Europe's tallest active volcano.
 Today, we'll journey as close as possible to its snow-covered peak.
 As we climb the winding roads, the landscape grows increasingly dramatic, with jagged black rocks and sparse vegetation creating an almost otherworldly scene.
 Near the cable car station, you'll be treated to sweeping panoramic views of the entire region.
-Depending on regulations, you'll have the chance to continue your ascent by cable car and jeep, accompanied by a knowledgeable guide, to explore even more of the mountain’s heights.
+Depending on regulations, you'll have the option to independently continue your ascent by cable car and jeep to explore even more of the mountain’s heights.

 Lunch at a local vineyard